 We can invent our own shifting exercises.
 Here is one in sixths, with the higher notes always played by the fourth finger.
 We can do these in different keys, with different scales (major and the three minors) – modes even.
 Play these also with vibrato.

 Another good exercise for shifting on the fourth finger uses diminished seventh arpeggios.
 We can do this on different pairs of strings, and can start a semitone and a tone higher also:

-Shifting in thirds also works the little finger a lot, but the added difficulties of the extended-back first finger greatly distract our concentration away from the little finger.
-Exercises in thirds would represent the ultimate level (test) of fourth-finger shifting.
+Shifting in double-stopped thirds also works the little finger a lot, but the added difficulties of the extended-back first finger in the minor-third double-stops greatly distract our concentration away from the little finger.
+Exercises in double-stopped thirds represent the ultimate level (test) of fourth-finger shifting.

 To make up for its natural weakness, we will often want (need) to articulate the fourth finger very energetically in faster passages.
 This applies equally well to playing in one position (without shifts), assisted upwards shifts, and scale/arpeggio shifts downwards, all three of which appear in the following example:

 In this example, every placement of the fourth finger except for the last (marked with a green circle) requires an energetic articulation of the fourth finger coinciding exactly with the beat (the last one can be anticipated).
 Here is a page of repertoire excerpts in which we will need fast and powerful pinkie articulation:

 In slower, more lyrical passages we may, on the contrary, decide to always slide imperceptibly into the new notes without a clear articulation.
 The following passage, played at a “medium” speed takes us into the “grey area” in which we could decide either way for each placement of the fourth finger: articulated or smooth.
 No matter whether we articulate or slide, if we want to feel comfortable and expressive, our pinkie needs to be strong!